There’s lots to love about our buddies over at One Percent Collective.

 Brilliant wee charity SpinningTop looks after vulnerable kids who have been abandoned or orphaned due to war.
 Most of their work is in Burma and along the Thai border, providing education, nutrition, shelter and play to the kids.
 Often, it’s about teaching them simple skills like gardening and basic hygiene.
 In this story, One Percent Collective chats with SpinningTop Manager, Annie Fischer, who says that the need for help is still great, especially with Myanmar’s current political unrest.
 Check out SpinningTop’s story here.

 Hear the name ‘Tonga’ and you might imagine only beautiful beaches and decadent seafood.
-But Take My Hands’ managing trustee, Janette, knows that there’s another side to it all – one of a country that lacks adequate healthcare and medical equipment, and has a high rate of obesity.
+But Take My Hands’ managing trustee, Janette, knows that there’s another side to it all - one of a country that lacks adequate healthcare and medical equipment, and has a high rate of obesity.
 For Take My Hands, a charity whose purpose is to rehome NZ’s medical equipment with those who need it throughout the Asia Pacific area, Tonga is an ideal fit.
-It means that the vital medical gear, like cardiotocography (CTG) machines and ventilation supplies won’t end up in landfill, but will be put to good use helping newborn babies.
-Janette chats about what she discovered in Tonga in her story with One Percent Collective – have a read!
+It means that the vital medical gear, like cardiotocography (CTG) machines and ventilation supplies will be put to excellent use helping newborn babies, and won’t be sent to landfill.
+Janette chats about what she discovered in Tonga in her story with One Percent Collective - have a read!

 Like to read more about the flickin’ good causes we support?
 Check out these blogs: